Thrasyllos Monument ΧΟΡΗΓΙΚΟ ΜΝΗΜΕΙΟ ΤΟΥ ΘΡΑΣΥΛΛΟΥ

 In the middle of the vertical carved rock above the Theater of Dionysos, is the cave of the choragic monument of Thrasyllos.
 Pausanias refers to it indirectly, informing us that it's interior is decorated by a representation of Apollo and Artemis slaughtering the children of Niobe.

-According to the inscription on the architrave, the monument was built by the choregos (sponsor) Thrasyllos at the time that Neaichmos served as archon (320/319 BC) to commemorate his victory as choregos in the drama contests of that year.
-The next historical phase, documented again by the surviving choragic inscriptions, includes the modification of the monument's upper section and the positioning of two additional tripods by the son of Thrasyllos, Thrasykles, victorious sponsor of the theater competition during the time of Pytharatos' archonship (271/270 BC).
+According to the inscription on the architrave, the monument was built by Thrasyllos at the time that Neaichmos served as archon (320/319 BC) to commemorate his victory as choregos (sponsor)in the drama contests of that year.
+The next historical phase, documented again by the surviving choragic inscriptions, includes the modification of the monument's upper section and the positioning of two additional tripods by the son of Thrasyllos, Thrasykles, also a victorious sponsor of the theater competition during the time of Pytharatos' archonship (271/270 BC).
 The religious use of the monument during the Early-Christian times is doubtless.

 The choragic monument of Thrassylos.

-Testimony from 17th century foreign travelers, confirms the existence of a two-part Christian chapel.
+Testimony from 17th c. foreign travelers, confirms the existence of a two-part Christian chapel.
 This was dedicated to Virgin Mary of the Rocks.
 Remains of this period can still be seen in the interior of the cave.
-The condition of the monument during the Ottoman Occupation was displayed in 18th and early 19th century pictorial material.
+The condition of the monument during the Ottoman Occupation was displayed in 18th and early 19th c. pictorial material.
 As all these drawings testify, a statue of Dionysos replaced the central tripod of Thrasyllos.
 This intervention perhaps dates back to the Roman times.
-The statue was brutally removed in 1802 on behalf of Lord Elgin and is now exhibited in the British Museum, along with the other stolen Greek treasures.
 The Thrasyllos monument, which for over 2000 years had remained almost intact, was finally destroyed in 1827, during the siege of the Acropolis by the Turks.